ICWallis/T21-Tutorial-WellTestAnalysis/README.md

 **You should attend this tutorial if you are:**
 - Interested in geothermal wells and how they are characterised using injection testing and temperature logs
-- A practicing geothermal reservoir engineer who are interested in using python for well test analysis
+- A practising geothermal reservoir engineer who is interested in using python for well test analysis

 The tutorial uses methods at an intermediate python level but, because all code is provided, a novice python user can follow along.